-- Provide technical assistance in order to identify, develop and evaluate educational methods and program materials that are appropriate for each target audience.
+- Develop, evaluate, and provide technical assistance related to educational methods and materials that are appropriate for each target audience.

-- Respond to, coordinate and fulfill community requests for programmatic information, presentations, and participation at events.
+- Develop and implement protocols for addressing community requests concerning information, presentations, and participation at community health events.

-- Implement pre-identified, evidence-based programmatic guidelines and protocols within the community in a culturally competent manner.
+- Implement evidence-based protocols within the community in a culturally competent way.

-- Cultivate and maintain community partners with a special focus on entities that serve individuals at highest risk for poor health outcomes.
+- Cultivate community partnerships, with a special focus on those entities that serve individuals most at risk for poor health outcomes.

-- Actively seek presentation sites for health education such as childcare and health care service settings, public and private schools, community centers, parenting programs, housing programs and other relevant organizations.
+- Actively seek opportunities for training and/or educational sessions in presentation sites such as childcare and health care service settings, public and private schools, community centers, Federally Qualified Health Centers (FQHC), parenting programs, housing programs, employment consultants, and other similar organizations.

-- Introduce best practices, pilot activities, and adopt innovative approaches to recruiting and maintaining a group of community stakeholders.
+- Introduce best practices, pilot activities, and adopt innovative approaches to recruiting and maintaining community partnerships aligned with objectives.

-- Assist in establishing diverse and non-traditional locations to strengthen and increase programmatic reach.
+- Identify diverse and non-traditional locations to strengthen and increase programmatic reach.

-- Assist in the creation and distribution of program marketing materials including flyers, fact sheets, program information, reports, and a programmatic newsletter to targeted audiences.
+- Write, design and distribute marketing materials, flyers, program information, reports, and a newsletter to targeted audiences.

-- Conduct site visitation in order to establish relationships and build rapport with site staff and to provide education, technical assistance and capacity building activities that enhance ongoing programmatic implementation.
+- Conduct site visitation, establish relationships, build rapport with site staff, and provide education and technical assistance to assist in ongoing implementation.

 Data Collection and Reporting

-- Participate in data collection, program evaluation, and event tracking for departmental, program and contract reporting.
+- Participate in data collection, program evaluation, and events tracking for departmental reporting.

-- Coordinate data collection and maintain a database that demonstrates integration with agencies, community leaders/organizers, departmental managers and schools.
+- Coordinate data collection and maintain a database that demonstrates integration with agencies, community leaders/ organizers, department managers and schools.

-- Provide and present data relative to those in need of services, such as targeted zip codes, day care centers, faith-based organizations, maternal/child health programs, community-based organizations, food pantries, health fairs and community events.
+- Present data concerning areas in need of services, such as targeted zip codes, day care centers, faith-based organizations, and community-based organizations, food pantries, health fairs and community events.

-- Pursue quality assurance and improvement on a continuous basis.
+- Pursue quality assurance and improvement on a continual basis.